scpedicini/midjourney-manager/README.md

 ## :rocket: Getting Started

 1. Under releases, download the version suitable for your OS (Win or Mac).
-We recommend placing this file in the directory where you'd like to have your images downloaded to. :file_folder:
+We recommend placing this file in the directory where you'd like to have your images downloaded to. :file_folder: Double-click to unzip the file which will be named `mj-downloader` or `mj-downloader.exe` depending on your OS.

 2. Before running the application, you'll need the following information:
     - `__Secure-next-auth.session-token` (You can get this cookie from the Cookie tab in Chrome/Firefox developer console.
 Watch the video tutorial below for more details)